narratorjay/SpaceHolidays/README.md

 	*successful, easily accomplished with minimal co-ordinate alterations*
 - Decrease the incremental fading of each historic ISS position *successful, provides up to three visible tracks and an extra longitude tweak displays ISS position beyond earth's curvature*
+- Improve the appearance of the fading track of recent ISS positions to a fixed transparency (alpha value) instead of cycling through dimming icon positions
 - Add refugee camp locations
 - ?